meowyx/Solidity-Days/README.md

 6: [Ethernauts](https://ethernaut.openzeppelin.com/)

-7: [DevPill](https://www.devpill.me/) is a very good compiled resource as well.
+7: [DevPill](https://www.devpill.me/) is a very good roadmap with a lot of alpha resources

 ## EVM resources